mattHenriq/mattHenriq/README.md

 I build backend systems for environments where correctness is non-negotiable.

 4+ years working inside enterprise infrastructure: Java-based fiscal pipelines, SAP integrations, Oracle databases, and tax compliance systems processing thousands of electronic invoices per day.
-My work runs in the background of large organizations — rarely visible, always critical.
+My work runs in the background of large organizations, rarely visible, always critical.

 Co-founder of **Synapse IT**, where I build modern web applications, automation tooling, and AI-driven solutions for real business outcomes.